Vincenzo0709/matmul/README.md

 - If you use fetch_sources.sh only, outputs will be in build/ directory.

 ## Algorithm description
+It executes a General Matrix Multiply:

+$$ C = A \cdot B $$

+In this version there are no particular optimizations, and the kernel uses three different AXI master interfaces to access A, B and C.

 ## Hardware build
 To compile HLS and package the IP: